MEP's Gagging Order After Illegal European People's Party

 As Britain’s lockdown debate continues to revolve around whether scotch eggs constitute a substantial meal, over on the continent this year of the pandemic is coming to a climax in a truly European way.
 This morning police broke up an orgy – or as the French call it in the article, “a game of legs in the air” – in a central Brussels bar involving 25 men, among whom included at least one MEP as well as a number of diplomats.
 The unnamed MEP is now claiming diplomatic immunity, leading to the public interest manhunt of the year…

-Prior to claiming diplomatic immunity, the anonymous MEP attempted to flee through a window, only to injury himself and give up.
+Prior to claiming diplomatic immunity, the anonymous MEP attempted to flee through a window, only to injure himself and give up.
 Depending on how serious the injury was, he may now have to sit in the European Parliament as a non-attached member…

 It’s not as if the Belgian police – who currently have to enforce a maximum of two “cuddle contacts” for citizens who live alone – had a hard time tracking down the illegal party-goers, given the street the bar is on also functions as the police station’s car park

-Note: UPDATE: The recently-resigned Hungarian MEP József Szájer has confirmed he is the culprit.
-Readers may enjoy learning that Szájer recently helped re-write the Hungarian constitution to include “Hungary shall protect the institution of marriage as the union of a man & a woman”…